CDCgov/mycosnp-nf/README.md

 4. Start running your own analysis!
 > [!NOTE]
-> The `workflow` option specifies which workflow to run (Pre-MycoSNP workflow or main MycoSNP workflow).
+> The `--workflow` option specifies which workflow to run (Pre-MycoSNP workflow or main MycoSNP workflow).
 By default (when no `workflow` is specified), the main MycoSNP workflow is executed.
 See summaries of each workflow in the next section, or more detailed documentation in the [Full Documentation](docs/README.md).
   * [Pre-MycoSNP workflow](#pre-mycosnp-workflow-summary):
     ```console
     nextflow run CDCgov/mycosnp-nf --workflow PRE_MYCOSNP -profile <docker/singularity/other/institute> --input samplesheet.csv